StartPolymer/pwa-starter-kit/README.md

 - unit and integrating testing starting points
 - documentation about other advanced patterns.

+## New features

+- [EditorConfig](http://editorconfig.org) for define consistent coding styles between different editors.
+Atom and VS Code need to install a plugin.
+- [ESLint](https://eslint.org) is linting utility for JavaScript.
+- [Prettier](https://github.com/prettier/prettier) is an opinionated code formatter for enforces a consistent style.

 ### 📖Head over to the [wiki](https://github.com/PolymerLabs/pwa-starter-kit/wiki) for more details!

 ![pwa-starter-kit screenshot](https://user-images.githubusercontent.com/1369170/39715580-a1be5126-51e2-11e8-8440-96b07be03a3c.png)